marketredesign/pricecypher-python-api/README.md

 ### Setup
 The `endpoints` module models the different PriceCypher API endpoints.
 Each file represents a different API and the contents of each file are structured into the different endpoints that are provided by the API.
+Similarly, each file in the `models` module defines the models that are provided by the different APIs.

 The SDK that this package provides is contained in the top-level package contents.